neolution-ch/Neolution.Extensions.DataSeeding/README.md

 # DataSeeding

-## Introduction
+## What's this about?

 From the [database seeding](https://en.wikipedia.org/wiki/Database_seeding) article in Wikipedia:

 > Database seeding is populating a database with an initial set of data.
 It's common to load seed data such as initial user accounts or dummy data upon initial setup of an application.

-The code needed to create an initial state of data for an application can get overwhelmingly large, even for smaller applications.
-This means that the source code file responsible for creating, generating, initializing, loading, transforming (...) your data, will eventually end up having thousands of lines of code and tons of different dependencies.
-When not properly organized, this could create maintainability issues for your application.

-This library aims to help developers to divide the whole data seeding logic of an application into small chunks of logic with robust dependency management and proper service lifetime handling.
+We've all been there - your data seeding code starts simple but grows into a monster file with thousands of lines and complex dependencies.
+This library helps you split that mess into manageable chunks with proper dependency handling.

 ## Key Features

-- **Multi-Dependency Support**: Seeds can depend on multiple other seeds using the `DependsOnTypes` property
+- **Multi-Dependency Support**: Seeds can depend on multiple other seeds using `DependsOnTypes`
-- **Simplified Single Dependency**: Use `DependsOnType` for cleaner syntax when you only have one dependency
+- **Single Dependency**: Use `DependsOnType` for simpler syntax when you only have one dependency
-- **Pretty-Print Dependency Visualization**: Visual logging of dependency relationships for easier debugging
-- **Circular Dependency Detection**: Automatic detection of circular dependencies with clear error messages and cycle visualization
+- **Circular Dependency Detection**: Catches circular dependencies with clear error messages
-- **Advanced Scoped Service Support**: Robust handling of scoped dependencies with proper lifetime management
+- **Scoped Service Support**: Proper handling of scoped dependencies with lifetime management
-- **Topological Sorting**: Intelligent dependency resolution using Kahn's algorithm for optimal execution order
+- **Topological Sorting**: Dependency resolution using Kahn's algorithm for execution order
-- **Service Lifetime Safety**: Prevents common DI issues like ObjectDisposedException and scope validation errors
+- **Service Lifetime Safety**: Prevents common DI issues like ObjectDisposedException
-- **Abstract Seed Support**: Full support for both `ISeed` interface and `Seed` abstract class implementations
+- **Abstract Seed Support**: Support for both `ISeed` interface and `Seed` abstract class (being phased out)

-## Getting Started
+## Quick Start

-### Add the functionality to the dependency injection container
+### Add to dependency injection

-For Microsoft Dependency Injection, there is already an extension method built in:
+For Microsoft Dependency Injection:

 ```csharp
 services.AddDataSeeding(typeof(Startup).Assembly);
 ```

-This configures DataSeeding to scan the passed assembly to look for `ISeed` implementations.
-All found implementations will then prepared and properly ordered for the data seeding.
+This scans the assembly for `ISeed` implementations and prepares them for ordered execution.

 ### The `ISeed` interface

-The class that contains a chunk of the data seeding logic is called **seed**.
-To make the library pick up your seeds, they have to implement `ISeed` interface.
+Create seeds by implementing the `ISeed` interface:

 ```csharp
 public class UserSeed : ISeed